Gay HIV awareness poster in Japan gets a censorship touch-up

 The ASA noted the storyline about the Carol singers featured them cheerfully singing We showed up at your house again singing all our

 stupid songs and considered that viewers would understand this to be an ironic reference to the old man's normal reaction when he heard Carol singers at his door.

 lyrics in reference to the Carols to be flippant and at the expense of Carol singers, we noted the ad made clear that the Carol singers were outside someone's house and were not in a Church or any other place of worship and that they were therefore not

 representative of Christian singing or the Christian faith more generally.
 We considered that viewers would understand that in this context, the Carol singers featured in the ad were representative of Carol singing in general (which included faith based

 songs and non-faith based songs) which are part of British Christmas tradition and which are sung by both Christians and non-Christians alike.
 Whilst we understood that some people of the Christian faith felt that the song lyric in the ad ridiculed their

 faith, we considered that most viewers would not interpret the lyrics as mocking Christianity (in total or in part) and concluded that the ad was unlikely to cause serious or widespread offence

 A TV ad for a mobile app, Nude Scanner 3D , shown during six episodes of Hollyoaks.
 The ad showed a clothed woman holding an umbrella.
 A hand appeared which held a mobile phone.
-The phone then scanned the woman
+The phone then scanned the woman which

 revealed her naked with her breasts and crotch blurred out.
 The naked image then rotated, showing the woman from the waist up.
 The voice-over stated, The 3D nude scanner is available for your mobile.
 Prank your friends to think you can see what any of

 them look like without clothes on.
 Just send scan to xx xxx to get the fun app now.
 Or also go to xxxxxxx.co.uk and join Jamster action for £4.50 per week.
 On-screen text stated For entertainment purposes only ...
+16+, Bill payer's

 The ad was cleared by Clearcast with an ex-kids restriction.